Before you apply: Researching schools

 - Once you have submitted your supplementary information form to the school, make sure you also submit your online application or you will not be considered for a place at that school.

 - If your child has special educational needs or a disability (SEND) consider whether your chosen schools are suitable for their specific educational needs.
-Talk to school staff at the open days or evenings.
-You may also find this Secondary Transfer booklet useful.
+Talk to school staff at the open days or evenings where they are taking place or contact them via other methods such as by phone or email.

 Applying for grammar schools